The Good Kind of Old-Fashioned

 MEMBER SPOTLIGHT: Weems Creek Nursery School

-A mother on a tour once told Mary Ostrowski she’d heard the school was “kind of old-fashioned” — and it didn’t quite sound like a compliment.
+A mother on a tour once told Mary Ostrowski she’d heard the school was “kind of old-fashioned,” and it didn’t quite sound like a compliment.
 Mary didn’t flinch.
 “The fact that we’re a bit old-fashioned is what makes us so special,” she says.
 She has good reason for the conviction.
 Weems Creek Nursery School has been part of the West Annapolis community since 1972, and as Mary puts it, “a small business doesn’t last that long unless it’s doing something right.”

-Mary Ostrowski
+Owner, Mary Ostrowski

-Listening first
+Listening First

 Then came 2020.
 Like so many businesses, Weems Creek hit a wall when COVID arrived.
 But reopening that fall turned out to be the opening of a door.
 One of the stipulations around being allowed to reopen that fall was that no visitors were allowed inside the building and field trips were off the table.
 As a result, the school stripped back to its essentials: just the kids.

 The biggest misconception she’d love to bust is that children need to be reading by kindergarten.
-If a child happens to be reading by the time they leave pre-K, wonderful — that’s clearly part of their developmental path, and it’s something to nurture, not a finish line every child must reach on the same schedule.
+If a child happens to be reading by the time they leave pre-K, wonderful.
+That’s clearly part of their developmental path, and it’s something to nurture, not a finish line every child must reach on the same schedule.
 She likes to recall Fred Rogers, who saw play not as something extra but as a child’s most important work.
 “My time with Weems Creek Nursery School has helped me understand how true that is,” she says.

 “The fact that we’re a bit old-fashioned is what makes us so special.”